webpy/webpy.github.com/index.md

 [Frinki](http://frinki.com), a new social network in Spanish.

 [Make History](http://makehistory.national911memorial.org), a project of the 9/11 Memorial Museum, is powered by web.py on top of Google App Engine.
 On September 11, 2009, it received nearly 200,000 visitors.
-"It's my first time working with web.py and basically with Python," noted its developer. "web.py was awesome." [job jena](http://www.jobs-jena.net/)
+"It's my first time working with web.py and basically with Python," noted its developer. "web.py was awesome."

 [Oyster Hotel Reviews](http://www.oyster.com/), a website that reviews hotels and lets you book them, uses web.py for its booking pages and dynamic content.
 They note that "web.py gives us the control we need for a large-scale website".

-[local.ch](http://www.local.ch), the official online Telephone Directory for Switzerland - using web.py in a backend service for tracking expired content - code open-sourced as [urldammit](http://github.com/harryf/urldammit/tree/master)
+[local.ch](http://www.local.ch), the official online Telephone Directory for Switzerland - using web.py in a backend service for tracking expired content - code open-sourced as [urldammit](http://github.com/harryf/urldammit/tree/master).

 [sitecanary.com](https://sitecanary.com/) a site for being alerted if your website is down.

 [watchdog.net](http://watchdog.net/), a political watchdog site, is built in web.py.

-[archivd.com](http://www.archivd.com), a web application for collaborative research and archiving, is built on web.py
+[archivd.com](http://www.archivd.com), a web application for collaborative research and archiving, is built on web.py.

 [colr.org](http://www.colr.org), a color scheme picking site, is built in web.py.